pablox-cl/dotfiles-deprecated/README.markdown

 (`.bashrc -> .bashrc.old`) before copying the new shiny ones (`~/.dotfiles/bashrc -> ~/.bashrc`).
-I made that decision because [Homesick](https://github.com/technicalpickles/homesick) just try to replace if the files has the same name (AFAIK it doesn't make a backup) and because I rather work with files that don't start with a dot (quite ironic isn't it?).
+I made that decision because [Homesick](https://github.com/technicalpickles/homesick) just try to replace if the files has the same name (AFAIK it doesn't make a backup) and also because I rather work with files that don't start with a dot (quite ironic isn't it?).

 ### Clone the repo ###